 White Chicken Chili Ingredients

 - Chicken.
-I use a combination of chicken breast and thighs - 1.5 pounds.
+I use a combination of boneless, skinless chicken breast and thighs - 1.5 pounds.
 You can use only breast or thigh, or your favorite cut.

 - Peppers.
 I use 2 jalapenos and 2 roasted poblano peppers.
 Great combo!
 See the recipes notes on pepper options.
-If you can't find fresh peppers, a can or 2 of green chilis is fine.
+If you can't find fresh peppers, a can or 2 of diced green chiles is great.

 - Onion and Garlic.
 Use 1 small onion, diced and 2 tablespoons minced garlic.

-- Stock or Beer.
-Use 2 cups chicken stock or use a good flavored amber colored beer.
+- Stock/Broth.
+Use 2 cups chicken stock or chicken broth.
+I sometimes like to use a good flavored amber colored beer instead.
 Beer will give you a great flavor boost.
 Vegetable broth is good, too.
-Feel free to use your favorite.

 - Oil.
 1 tablespoon olive oil for cooking.

 - Seasonings.
-I use 1 tablespoon ground cumin, 1 tablespoon chili powder, 1 tablespoon ancho powder, 1 teaspoon cayenne, 1 teaspoon oregano, and salt and pepper to taste.
+I use ground cumin, chili powder, ancho powder, cayenne pepper, dried oregano, and salt and pepper to taste.

 - Corn Meal.
 I use 2 tablespoons cornmeal as a thickener, but also for a touch of corn flavor.